The BEST First-Time Solo Female Backpacking Guide

 You finally reached your destination!
 Great, but now what?

-If you are travelling by plane, the first thing you will have to figure out is how to leave the airport and get to the city centre and your accommodation.
+If you are traveling by plane, the first thing you will have to figure out is how to leave the airport and get to the city center and your accommodation.

 I will usually check the airport website.
 They suggest different transportation options, including public transport.